 Treating Epilepsy in Cats

-Note that the treatment of epilepsy is not preventative.
+Note that the treatment of cat epilepsy is not preventative.
 The purpose of epilepsy treatment is to reduce the magnitude and frequency of seizures.

-The two most commonly used drugs for epilepsy treatment are Phenobarbital and Potassium Bromide.
+The two most commonly used anti-seizure medications for epilepsy treatment are Phenobarbital and Potassium Bromide.
 Phenobarbital is a first line drug that your veterinarian will suggest if the underlying issue does not seem immediately apparent.
 However, Potassium Bromide will particularly treat cases in which Phonobarbital does not seem effective, or if liver problems have arisen.
 There are other drugs that are used to treat epilepsy, but talk to your veterinarian before choosing one to proceed with.

 Medication is given orally, and different breeds of cats react differently; veterinarians often recommend different types or use different combinations to fine-tune treatment types after the initial doses.
 Take note of the pattern of seizures in your cat both pre- and post-medication; this is important because your veterinarian can then figure out whether the treatment is helping or not.